Total Rock Star blog

 But when you’re forced to conform to someone else’s idea of who you should be, it throws off your groove.

-Using psychology, music, and workshop success stories, I will help you shake up your self-limiting beliefs, discover your unique talents and skills, build the courage to go after your dreams, persist through setbacks, and reach your full creative potential in work and life.
+Using psychology, music, and workshop success stories, I will help you shake up your self-limiting beliefs, discover your unique talents and skills, build the courage to go after your dreams, persist through setbacks, and rock your life.

 Yeah, it’s a big promise, I know, but I think we can do it!
 Don’t you?

 Years ago when I was a psychology professor, I felt deeply empty, despite my success.
-I loved my students but the truth was, I wanted to sing rock-n-roll.
+I loved my students but the truth was, I wanted to sing in a rock-n-roll band.

 “Ridiculous,” a voice that sounded a lot like my mother’s screamed inside my head.
 For one, it would mean I had wasted four years at Princeton getting my PhD in psychology.
 For another, I was too old.
 How could I change now, wasn’t it too late?

 I kept thinking about how happy my students were whenever I gave them permission to be their true selves.
 Within a year, I left my solid teaching position to follow my dream to be a rock star!
-My songs have been on the charts, and I’ve led creativity workshops for 20 years and helped thousands of participants realize their dreams, too.
+My songs have been on the charts, and I’ve helped thousands of participants find their superpowers and rock their lives too.

 Now that’s my superpower.
 What’s yours?
 Not sure?
 That’s OK – that’s what this blog is for!